1jour1vin

 Robert Parker - Wine Advocate

-This is a robust, full-bodied wine, made for long-term aging.
-In fact, it would be a shame to drink it before 4 or 5 years.
-It is clearly the most masculine, concentrated, and structured of the Canon-Fronsac wines.
-There is a lot of Merlot in this blend.
-This purple-tinged cuvée has notes of Asian plum sauce, crème de cassis, blackberry liqueur, and a hint of pencil shavings.
-Fleshy, full-bodied, and seriously talented, this massive Canon-Fronsac needs time to tame itself.
-However, it has everything going for it: acidity, tannins, extraction, and considerable richness.
+This is a robust, full-bodied wine, built to age for many years.
+In fact, it would be a shame to drink it before 4 or 5 years have passed.
+It is clearly the most masculine, concentrated, and structured of the Canon-Fronsacs.
+There is a significant amount of Merlot in this blend.
+This purplish-hued cuvée offers notes of Asian plum sauce, crème de cassis, and blackberry liqueur, along with a hint of pencil shavings.
+Full-bodied, robust, and seriously talented, this massive Canon-Fronsac needs time to settle.
+However, it has it all: acidity, tannins, depth, and considerable richness.
 It is an impressive wine and a revelation of the vintage.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France